Hall circles

 Hall circles (also known as M-circles and N-circles) are a graphical tool in control theory used to obtain values of a closed-loop transfer function from the Nyquist plot (or the Nichols plot) of the associated open-loop transfer function.
 Hall circles have been introduced in control theory by Albert C. Hall in his thesis.

 Construction

 Consider a closed-loop linear control system with open-loop transfer function given by transfer function $G(s)$ and with a unit gain in the feedback loop.
 The closed-loop transfer function is given by $T(s) = \frac{G(s)}{1+G(s)}$.

 To check the stability of T(s), it is possible to use the Nyquist stability criterion with the Nyquist plot of the open-loop transfer function G(s).
 Note, however, that only the Nyquist plot of G(s) does not give the actual values of T(s).
-To get this information from the G(s)-plane, Hall proposed to construct the locus of points in the G(s)-plane such that T(s) has constant magnitude and the also the locus of points in the G(s)-plane such that T(s) has constant phase angle.
+To get this information from the G(s)-plane, Hall proposed to construct the locus of points in the G(s)-plane such that T(s) has constant magnitude and also the locus of points in the G(s)-plane such that T(s) has constant phase angle.